dietotter/cpp-learning/conspect.md

 - `std::exit()` is called implicitly when `main()` function ends.
 We can call it explicitly too, including it from `<cstdlib>` header.
 - `std::exit()` function does not clean up local variables in the current function or up the call stack.
 Because of this, we should avoid calling `std::exit()` explicitly.
 Because it exits immediately, we need to do some cleanup ourselves (for example, in some `cleanup()` function).
 To assist with this, C++ offers `std::atexit(cleanup_function_name)` function, which allows to specify which function will be called on program termination via `std::exit()`.
 The function being registered must take no parameters and have no return value.
 We can register multiple cleanup functions, they will be called in reverse order of registration.
 - In multithreaded programs `std::exit()` can cause the app to crash, because it cleans up static objects, which may be used by other threads.
 For this reason, C++ offers another functions: `std::quick_exit()` and `std::at_quick_exit()`. *quick_exit* does not clean up static objects, and may or may not do other types of clean up.
+- **Abnormal termination** means the program had some kind of unusual runtime error and it couldn't continue to run (e.g., trying to divide by 0)
+- `std::abort()` causes program to terminate abnormally
+- `std::terminate()` is typically used with exceptions.
+It's most often called implicitly when an exception isn't handled (and in some other exception-related cases).
+By default, *std::terminate()* calls *std::abort()*.
+- **Rule**: Only use a *halt* when there is no safe way to return nrmally from the main function.
+If exceptions aren't disabled, use them.

 # Random number generation
 - To produce random results, **pseudo-random number generators** (**PRNG**) should be **seeded** only once